DataDog/documentation/content/en/partners/laying-the-groundwork.md

 - Log in to the [DPN portal][16] and click `+Register Deal` on the Deal Dashboard.

-- Enter the new client details including the new client organization OrgID to register the new client org.
+- Enter the new client details including the new client organization's Org ID to register the new client org.

 ### Create a new child organization under the organization created in step 1 above